anurag-2008/DirectX-Uninstaller/README.md

 I’m not a developer, but I had this idea and created this tool with the help of [Chat-GPT](https:\\chatgpt.com).
 ## Feedback

-Thank you for using DirectX Uninstaller!
+Thanks for using DirectX Uninstaller!
 Feel free to reach out if you encounter any bugs.